-How to Eject an External Drive From Terminal on Mac
+diskutil eject: How to Eject Drives From Mac Terminal

 Finder tells you the drive is in use.
 It doesn’t tell you what’s using it or what to do about it.
 Terminal does both.